Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 ELU

-The Exponential Linear Unit (ELU) smoothly blends negative inputs toward a small negative value:
+The Exponential Linear Unit (ELU) smoothly maps negative inputs toward a small negative value:

 - Still requires tuning α.